-The one thing that hasn’t changed is this awful light fixture.
-I couldn’t find anything that I loved enough to pay for within the ORC time frame (or the ORC time frame + 14 weeks) so it’s staying put for now.
-There are two others identical to it in our house, and I’d like to find a reasonably priced option that could replace all three instead of making a rushed decision that I’ll regret.
+The one thing that might not have changed is this awful light (I’m updating this post two years after we moved out and just can’t remember!).
+I couldn’t find anything that I loved enough to pay for within the ORC time frame (or the ORC time frame + 14 weeks) so it stayed put at the time.

 The great thing about the 5-week time frame of the One Room Challenge is accountability (those six posts occur over a period of five weeks!).
 Once those five weeks pass, though…it’s hard to get back around to finishing the project!
-I’d walk through the laundry room each day as I headed upstairs to the office and think about finally touching up the paint, or going out to buy the second container of gold leaf, or taking the ‘After’ photos, and I’d say, “Well, when it’s been this long, what’s another day?” or “The light’s not great for photos right now.”
+I’d walk through the laundry room each day as I arrived home or headed upstairs to the office.
+I’d think about finally touching up the paint, or going out to buy the second container of gold leaf, or taking the ‘After’ photos, and I’d say, “Well, when it’s been this long, what’s another day?” or “The light’s not great for photos right now.”
 And then I stopped blogging altogether for a while…

-I’m glad my Fall ORC project is finally complete and I look forward to perhaps participating again in the spring – within the set time period!
+I’m glad my Fall ORC project is finally complete – over three months later – and I look forward to perhaps participating again, hopefully within the set time period!

-Check back next week to read about how we made the Never Ending DIY Project Fuse Box Cover/Laundry Drying Rack.
-In the meantime, you can read about weeks 1-6 of the One Room Challenge here.
+You can read about how we made the Never Ending DIY Project Fuse Box Cover/Laundry Drying Rack here.
+Or check out the recaps from weeks 1-6 of the One Room Challenge here.